Test-Engine-Team/Test-Engine-V1---FNF/docs/Compiling.md

 haxelib git discord_rpc https://github.com/Aidan63/linc_discord-rpc
 ```

-If you are running debug also run this too if you havent!
+If you are running debug also run this too if you haven't!
 ```
 haxelib install hxcpp-debug-server
 ```